 These are strong figures for a single vCPU plan.
 With four threads running against one vCPU, the scheduler was handling concurrent thread requests on limited hardware, and the result held up well.

 The thread execution time standard deviation came in at 0.00, meaning all four threads finished within an almost identical window.
+That is the result that tells me the most.

 For the memory test I used a 1M block size writing a total of 10 GB.